KDE/digikam-doc/getting_started/installation.rst

 .. important::

-    If you process a major version update, as for example from 7 to 8, we recommend to backup :ref:`your database files <database_intro>`, as generaly internal schema can changes.
+    If you process a major version update, as for example from version 7 to version 8, we recommend to backup :ref:`your database files <database_intro>`, as generaly internal schema can changes.
 Typically, digiKam is able to migrate tables from an older version to a new one, and all is done automatically at startup, but in all cases, it's always better to save these importants digiKam files before to upgrade the application.

-If you use a bundle as offcial AppImage, macOS package, or Windows installer, the application can be updated using the :menuselection:`Help --> Check For New Version menu entry`.
+If you use a bundle as offcial Linux AppImage, macOS package, or Windows installer, the application can be updated using the :menuselection:`Help --> Check For New Version menu entry`.